jmathai/elodie/Readme.md

 You don't love me yet but you will.

 I only do 3 things.

-* Firstly I organize your existing collection of photos.
+* Firstly I organize your existing collection of photos into a customizable folder structure.
 * Second I help make it easy for all the photos you haven't taken yet to flow into the exact location they belong.
 * Third but not least I promise to do all this without a yucky propietary database that some friends of mine use.